Cherreads

 Vael looked up then.

-He studied Aldren's face for a moment with the unhurried attention of someone who has long since learned that the face tells a different story than the report, and that both are worth reading.
+He studied Aldren's face for a moment with the unhurried attention of someone who had long since learned that the face tells a different story than the report, and that both are worth reading.
+Then he set his pen down.

 "Sit down," he said.